user00000001/Tesra/docs/specifications/native_contract/paramapi.md

 * [Contract Method](#contract-method)

 ## Introduction
-This document describes the global parameter manager native contract used in the ontology network.
+This document describes the global parameter manager native contract used in the tesranode network.

 ## Contract Method